devmittal/AESD-Project-1/README.md

 Start-up Tests

-Light Sensor Task: The ID register is read and then checked if it correctly equals 0x50.
+**Light Sensor Task**: The ID register is read and then checked if it correctly equals 0x50.

-Temperature Sensor Task: The configuration register is read and checked if it correctly equals the default value of 0x60A0.
+**Temperature Sensor Task**: The configuration register is read and checked if it correctly equals the default value of 0x60A0.

-Logger Task: The start-up test constitutes the logger thread spawning and a file being created.
+**Logger Task**: The start-up test constitutes the logger thread spawning and a file being created.